marklogic/marklogic-spark-connector/docs/writing.md

     .save()
 ```

+As of the 2.3.0 release, you can also specify a local file path containing either JavaScript or XQuery code via
+the `spark.marklogic.write.javascriptFile` and `spark.marklogic.write.xqueryFile` options.
+The value of the option
+must be a file path that can be resolved by the Spark environment running the connector.
+The file will not be loaded
+into your application's modules database.
+Its content will be read in and then evaluated in the same fashion as
+when specifying code via `spark.marklogic.write.javascript` or `spark.marklogic.write.xquery`.

 ### Processing multiple rows in a single call

 By default, a single row is sent by the connector to your custom code.
 In many use cases, particularly when writing